 Insurance sales agents often cite the fact that we are getting more than what we’d have paid — i.e., for $50,000 coverage, the total payment only adds up to $24,000 (for me) and $18,000 (for her).
 For these small sums, we are getting lifetime coverage of $50,000 each.
 So, we are getting a really good deal right?
 Well, not so fast.

 I’d have a $50,000 portfolio in 23 years and my wife in 28 years if I invest our premium payments in an investment vehicle that returns on average 8% per year (i.e., the stock market).
-To account for the fact that our investment would be taxed, while the insurance payout wouldn’t be, we only have to invest about 1 more year each to accommodate that.
+To account for the fact that our investment would be taxed, while the insurance payout wouldn’t be, we only have to invest about 1% more per year to accommodate that.

 Now, this is where it gets really interesting.